NVIDIA/aistore/docs/python_api.md

 def stop(etl_id: str)
 ```

 Stops ETL with given ETL_ID.
-Stops all the pods created by kubernetes for this ETL.
+Stops (but does not delete) all the pods created by Kubernetes for this ETL and terminates any transforms.

 **Arguments**: